EssayPublished · 10 min read

 The best secular answer is not nihilism

-The secular answer can appeal to reason, memory, victims, consequences, dialogue, competing institutions, and correction over time.
+The secular answer can appeal to reason, victims, memory, consequences, dialogue, competing institutions, and correction over time.
 It should.
 Those appeals are real.
-But then human authority is not final in itself.
-It is being judged by standards it does not simply own.

 That is the pressure point.
 Human practices can carry real fragments of moral life.
 The question is whether any human practice can give itself the final right to judge without becoming dangerous.